 Learn more at Children’s Advocacy.

-GHS debuted its inaugural dual class in Advanced Trauma Life Support and Advanced Trauma Care for Nurses.
+Prisma Health debuted its inaugural dual class in Advanced Trauma Life Support and Advanced Trauma Care for Nurses.
 A joint venture between the American College of Surgeons and the Society for Trauma Nurses, doctors and nurses who work together train together in this innovative real-world course.
 They learn in the same classroom and team up to treat patients in the “victim scenario” that is part of everyone’s final exam.

 Many factors are contributing to the global need for transforming the way medical care is organized, delivered, managed and funded.
 Here are several benefits that will result under this new model: